Updated on: April 26, 2026

 🥈2.
 Hotspot Shield — Fast, Free, Unlimited-Data VPN to Browse the Web in China

 The free version includes access to servers in 3 countries — they’re located in the US, the UK, and Singapore, which is the closest one to China and will give you the best speeds.
-One of my biggest complaints with Hotspot Shield’s free plan is you have to watch ads every 15 minutes.
+There’s also no streaming support on the free plan.

-I like that you can use Hotspot Shield’s free version without signing up.
+I also like that you can use Hotspot Shield’s free version without signing up.
 This creates an extra layer of privacy because you don’t have to provide any personal information.
 It also means you can use the VPN on as many devices as you want — logging into an account on the free plan restricts you to a single device at a time.

 Bottom Line: